 - Advocacy can be an ongoing role, where we gain expertise and focus on long-term goals for changing policy: for example, we might volunteer for key responsibilities with our chapter or consider a leadership position.

 - Advocacy can be integrated into our daily lives through modeling and expressing our belief in LGBTQ equality.
 Visibility and speaking out in the moment are potent forms of advocacy.

 - Advocacy can be supporting and aligning with other organizations that, like PFLAG, work for equality, by becoming a member and/or participating in mutual and joint events.

 - Advocacy can require education to stay on top of multiple issues and disseminate accurate information about complex policies and law.
-We might need to consult with field experts and experienced members.
-(The second half of our monthly meeting generally features a guest speaker who provides first-hand information on key LGBTQ issues.)
+It helps to consult with field experts and experienced members.
+(The second half of our monthly meeting generally features a guest speaker who provides first-hand information on key LGBTQ issues.